ckeditor/ckeditor5/docs/getting-started/setup/editor-lifecycle.md

 ## Getting the editor's instance

-The simplest way is save the reference to the editor somewhere after you create it.
+The simplest way is to save the reference to the editor somewhere after you create it.
 This is often done by using a window or some state management object.
 You will often see lines like this in our documentation.

 ```js
 // Editor's creation steps.